 Tracy came to China to study Mandarin, found a passion for education, and is staying for her day+ job to change the way the world learns (and teaches) languages.
 However, she definitely misses Portland food carts and Suzhou tangmian.
 She loves Sichuan peppercorn and cooking, but with excellent Chinese and international cuisine available in Shanghai, it’s hard to do it all!

 Elsa fell in love with Chinese culture and food when she first started learning Mandarin in 2012.
 She loves traveling, trying new food and studying languages (she can speak four languages and still wants to learn more).
 Elsa eats almost everything, especially spicy dishes.
 She spends most of her time teaching English to college students and plans to pursue a master’s degree in teaching Chinese.

-Sherry was raised to be a foodie.
-If her family wasn’t conversing about their current meal, then they were reminiscing about past dinners or salivating over the next.
+If Sherry's family wasn’t conversing about their current meal, then they were reminiscing about past dinners or salivating over the next.
 Her palate was fine-tuned through traveling the globe and spending slices of her life in NY, Taipei, Paris, Toronto, Byron Bay and Hong Kong.
-In between meals, she is a certified yoga teacher and enjoys sharing stories with fellow foodies and yogis alike.
+In between meals, she is a certified yoga teacher.

 Back in Shanghai after spending 10 years mostly in Hawaii, Li’s hometown is located in Guiyang and he grew up near Macau.
 Growing up he loved food, especially dumplings, and he’s excited to share his food culture with guests and expats.
 He worked in tourism and the restaurant industry in Hawaii, making him a perfect foodie guide fit!